Restless Legs Syndrome

 - Sensorimotor pathways abnormalities and increased motor excitability

-- Triggered by prolonged immobility, such hospitalizations
+- Triggered by prolonged immobility, such as hospitalizations

 - Medication induced: